Hak-dong station

 Hak-dong Station (학동역) is a rapid transit station on Seoul Subway Line 7.
-It is located in Nonhyeon-dong in the Gangnam-gu administrative district of Seoul.
+It is located in Nonhyeon-dong, Gangnam District, Seoul.
 The area around the station was known as Hak-dong prior to 1982 and Hakdong intersection sits at the west end of the station.
 Nine buses service the station through 10 exits.
 The station services Nonhyeon 1-dong and Nonhyeon 2-dong.
 This station cannot be crossed in the opposite direction because the turnstiles are divided by direction.